Rubberverse/qor-caddy/README.md

 This image bundles following moduels by default, in order to know how to use them, consider checking out their repositories.
 If you would like a extra module you need to be added to this image, create a Issue with [FEATURE REQUEST] in the title.

+## Using the image

+Guide can be found here: https://github.com/Rubberverse/qor-caddy/blob/main/Setup.md

 >[!NOTE]
 > Google Domain DNS plugin is removed as of v0.17.0 due to Google Domains being axed by Google and every domain registered under it going under Squarespace.
 On a side note, Layer4 module is still here, just bundled under Caddy Crowdsec Bouncer